Skip to content

 g_plugin_id = 0

-def filter_nsca(channel, source, command, status, message, perf):
+def filter_nsca(channel, source, command, code, message, perf):

 global g_last_message, g_plugin_id

-if not message == g_last_message:
+if message != g_last_message:

 g_last_message = message